lscalese/ecp-with-docker/README.md

 ### Create users and groups

-This sample use a local directory as a volume to share database file `IRIS.DAT` between containers.
+This sample use local files to mount in the containers.
-We need to set security settings to `./backup` directory.
-If irisowner, irisuser groups and users does not exists yet on your system, create them.
+To avoid `access denied` errors we need to create irisuser and irisowner users and groups.

 ```bash
 sudo useradd --uid 51773 --user-group irisowner